classgraph/classgraph/classgraph-vfs/README.md

   jarfile, e.g. `spring-boot-app.jar!/BOOT-INF/classes`.
 Entry names are reported with the root stripped off.
-* **Multi-release jarfiles**, resolved to the newest version of each entry that the running JVM can use, or every version if the `Vfs` was constructed with multi-release versions enabled.
+* **Multi-release jarfiles**, resolved to the newest version of each entry that the running JVM can use, or every version if multi-release versions were enabled on the `Vfs`.
-* **Jarfiles at a URL**, if the `Vfs` was constructed with that URL scheme.
+* **Jarfiles at a URL**, if that URL scheme was enabled on the `Vfs`.
 The file is downloaded in full first, because a zipfile's central directory is at the end.
 * **Entry names encoded in IBM Code Page 437**, which the zip specification requires when bit 11 of the entry's general purpose bit flag is clear.
 Windows Explorer and Info-ZIP both write such